simatic-ax/learning-path/01_introduction_to_ax_code/slides/slides.md

 <div class="grid-two-col-foc-right">
   <div class="flex-col justify-center">
     <p>Beside the custom extensions there are AX specific extensions.
 Those are installed via the extension manager which is integrated into AX Code.
-The exension manager can also update the installed extensions automatically (optionally).</p>
+The extension manager can also update the installed extensions automatically (optionally).</p>
     <p>Some examples for SIMATIC AX specific extensions:</p>
     <ul>
       <li>ST (according IEC61131-3) syntax highlighting</li>